superluminar-io/fullstack-serverless-workshop/docs/next.md

 # What’s next?

 In the labs, we created a REST API, persisted our data in a DynamoDB table and even deployed a frontend app.
-That's cool, but we don't have to stop here.
-You can extend the example, create a full REST API, or work on the frontend app to interact with the API.
+That's cool, but we are hungry for more...
 This section is just an inspiration of things you could do.

+First this workshop is based on [another workshop](https://workshop.superluminar.io/#/) where you get further insights on testing and do a mini game day.

 - API Gateway
   - Implement a route to get a note by id